ARandomFrenchDev/ARandomFrenchDev/README.md

 - 👋 Hi, I’m @ARandomFrenchDev
-- 👀 I’m interested in /
+- 👀 I’m interested in reinforcment learning using a 3D environment
-- 🌱 I’m currently learning who knows what
+- 🌱 I’m currently relearning the basis of ML !
-- 💞️ I’m looking to collaborate on /
+- 💞️ I’m looking to collaborate on Unity projects using ML-Agents
-- 📫 How to reach me : /
+- 📫 How to reach me : arandomfrenchdev@gmail.com

 <!---
 ARandomFrenchDev/ARandomFrenchDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.